FrankieFinancial/onboarding-widget/README.md

 You will first be required to call the Frankie Financial API to obtain a token that the widget will use to access the Frankie service.

-You then embed the widget code (see below), along with the token obtained and any additional [configuration](#configuration) you desire into your web page you're done.
+You then embed the widget code (see below), along with the token obtained and any additional [configuration](#configuration) you desire into your web page and you're done.

 The widget will be actived once the page is rendered and the user will be guided through the information gathering process.
-You

 Once completed, the widget will then return control to you by redirecting to a URL of your choice - specified in [configuration](#configuration)